gchq/stroom-docs/install-guide/configuration/configuring-stroom-proxy.md

 ## General configuration

-The Stroom-proxy application is essentially just an executable [JAR](https://en.wikipedia.org/wiki/JAR_%28file_format%29) file that can be run when provided with a configuration file, `config.yml`.
+The Stroom-proxy application is essentially just an executable [JAR (external link)](https://en.wikipedia.org/wiki/JAR_%28file_format%29) file that can be run when provided with a configuration file, `config.yml`.
 This configuration file is common to all forms of deployment.